 The unaudited pro forma financial information of Bioventus Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the historical consolidated financial statements of Bioventus LLC and its subsidiaries included elsewhere in this prospectus.
-These pro forma adjustments give effect to the Acquisition and the Transactions as described in "Transactions," including the completion of this offering, as if all such transactions had occurred on January 1, 2015, in the case of the unaudited pro forma consolidated statement of operations data, and as of December 31, 2015, in the case of the unaudited pro forma consolidated balance sheet data.
+These pro forma adjustments give effect to the Acquisition and the Transactions as described in "Transactions," including the completion of this offering, as if all such transactions had occurred on January 1, 2015, in the case of the unaudited pro forma consolidated statements of operations data for the year ended December 31, 2015 and the three month periods ended March 28, 2015 and April 26, 2016, and as of April 2, 2016, in the case of the unaudited pro forma consolidated balance sheet data.
 See "Unaudited pro forma consolidated financial information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.